MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 You can use Azure AD user identity for interactive storage access from Machine Learning studio.
 Data Lake Storage with hierarchical namespace enabled allows for enhanced organization of data assets for storage and collaboration.
 With Data Lake Storage hierarchical namespace, you can compartmentalize data access by giving different users access control list (ACL)-based access to different folders and files.
 For example, you can grant only a subset of users access to confidential data.

+The following features are planned for future Machine Learning releases:

-Credential passthrough support for Data Lake Storage and Blob storage for remote training on Azure Machine Learning computes is planned for a later release.
+- Credential passthrough support for Data Lake Storage and Blob storage for remote training on Machine Learning computes.
+- Data Lake Storage with hierarchical namespace enabled as default storage for Machine Learning workspaces.

 ### RBAC and custom roles